Toronto vows to continue gentrification with or without the help of Sidewalk Labs - The Beaverton

 Per Sidewalk Labs’ 482 page manifesto released last November, the Quayside project was supposed to convert 12-acres of land into innumerable hot yoga studios and dog-grooming salons.
 The invaluable amenities were set to be monitored by mass sensors and devices.

-“Normally, we would promise to sell off any part of this city to the highest bidder, no questions asked,” said Mayor in a press statement.
+“Normally, we would promise to sell off any part of this city to the highest bidder, no questions asked,” said John Tory in a press statement.
 “But now that Google’s Sidewalk Labs is stepping down from the project, we are excited by the prospect of using Canadian architects and engineers to deprive Toronto of the last little bit of originality and soul it has left.”

 The mayor went on to say, “We no longer have to rely on another country to violate the civil and digital rights of our constituents.
 By creating a panopticon that follows our citizens’ every move, we will be able to build a ‘smart-city’ from the dregs of this ‘dumb-city.’
 We can even use that mass data to configure the optimal locations for the fusion gastro-pubs!”